Norwell Conservation: (781) 659-8022

 Owned By: Town of Norwell

 Just outside Norwell Center, the combined Fogg Forest and Carleton Property provide 154 acres of contiguous conservation land, and at least 2 miles of trails.
 Look for the trailhead at rear of the field on Main Street, at the edge of the woods.
 In the forest, you’ll find a mix of white pine, oak, beech, and maple, plus views of Trout Brook.
+Don’t miss the new Cow Path Trail, added in 2024 at the corner of Main and Lincoln Streets.

 Features

 This property is named for the Fogg Family.
 You’ll see their names on the large rock at the trailhead.
 The parcel was donated to the Town of Norwell in 1972 by Isabella and Helen Fogg, in honor of their husbands, Horace and Faulkner, with the aim of providing and protecting habitat for wildlife.
 Old stone walls remind us that these woods were once farmland.
-Deep within the property, near the stream, look for concrete remnants from the days when there was a manmade pond here.
-The Carleton Property was acquired by the town of Norwell in 2019, adding over 100 acres to the conservation parcel.
+Deep within the property, near the brook, look for concrete remnants from the days when there was a manmade pond here.

 This land is within the region of the Massachusett (or Massachuseuk) Native American tribe.
 For thousands of years, the land that today is known as Norwell was inhabited by indigenous people who grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
 Circa 1617, a major outbreak of disease decimated an estimated 90% of the native population in New England, including the Massachusett and Wampanoag tribes that inhabited the South Shore.
 There are still descendants of these original inhabitants living here today.
 They are known as the Mattakeesett Tribe of the Massachusett Indian Nation , the Massachusett Tribe at Ponkapoag, and the Mashpee Wampanoag tribe.